shin10kudev/weekend-code-challenge/README.md

 ## Background information

-Where applicable, we'll lightly explore the time and space complexity of the solutions that are presented.
-This is to encourage you to think about this regarding your own solutions, and to get you in the habit of always doing so.
+Where applicable, I'll lightly explore the time and space complexity of the solutions that are presented.
+This step is meant to encourage you to think about this regarding your own code, and to get you in the habit of always doing so.

-For a quick primer on Big(O) notation please check out this general walkthough that I wrote, which will get you started thinking about this:
+For a quick primer on time complexity and "Big(O) notation" please check out this quick guide I wrote about it:

 - [Talking Big(O) like the pros | Medium](https://shinjukudev.medium.com/talking-big-o-like-the-pros-7436b39108d5)

 ## Contributors

 Do you have a solution to a problem you'd like to see added?
-Create a pull request!
+Fork the repo and create a pull request!